Intensive Residential Treatment (IRT)

 Clients admitted under this status are on probation and have recently experienced problems and or difficulties while on probation status.
 They have been admitted to the program for a period of stability and to obtain assistance with completion of their probation period successfully.
 These clients are under the jurisdiction of the referring Probation department.

-ATC staff provides services to clients that are not currently in residential status, but still under the jurisdiction of the 13th Judicial Court system.
+ATC staff provides services to clients that are not currently in residential status, but still under the jurisdiction of a local Judicial Court system.
 These services include monitored sobriety, installing and monitoring of GPS devices, SCRAM units and oversite of community service hours.
 These services exist to assist the client in successful completion of their obligation to the courts.